 |Year 8: Topics||Year 8: Grammar|

-In Year 9, students have three lessons per week and two pieces of homework will be set.
+In Year 9, students have four lessons per week and two pieces of homework will be set.
 Students will study a variety of vocabulary and grammar topics including:

 - Discussing relationships with family and friends